Click on the images help you identify a quaking aspen.

 Range

-Found in all parts of Minnesota; one of the first species to appear after cutting or fire; found commonly on cutover land; grows well on sandy, gravelly soils but thrives better on good soil; shade intolerant, fast growing.
+Quaking aspen is found in nearly all parts of Minnesota, often growing in large clones that sprout dozens or hundreds of trees through sprouting underground stems.
+It is one of the first species to appear after harvest or fire.
+Found commonly on cutover land.
+Grows well on sandy, gravelly soils but thrives better on good soil.
+Shade intolerant, fast growing, short-lived.

 Wood uses

-Light brown, surrounded by heavy, nearly white sapwood; light, soft, not strong; used extensively in the production of pulpwood for book and magazine papers and for low-grade lumber.
+The wood is light brown, surrounded by heavy, nearly white sapwood.
+It is light, soft, not strong, and used extensively in the production of pulpwood for book and magazine papers and for low-grade lumber.